 Bill Fontana – Untitled

-World-renown sound artist Bill Fontana is producing a sound sculpture on the linear plaza on the north side of the arena.
+World-renowned sound artist Bill Fontana is producing a sound sculpture on the linear plaza on the north side of the arena.
 The sound mix will reflect Sacramento and the building itself.
-A matrix of 34 small loudspeakers are distributed among the planters on the plaza, and on the two Green Wall sections facing the planters, producing an immersive sound experience.
+A matrix of 34 small loudspeakers are distributed among the planters on the plaza and on the two Green Wall sections facing the planters, producing an immersive sound experience.

 Royal Chicano Air Force – Untitled

 RCAF members Esteban Villa, Juanishi Orosco and Stan Padilla will contribute two pieces of art: a new mural that is displayed inside Golden 1 Center and a restoration of their 1977 mural titled “Metamorphosis,” located on the downtown parking garage on 3rd and L Streets at the West entrance of DOCO.
 The unveiling of the new art in the arena and restoration will coincide with the Commission’s 40th anniversary in 2017.